 What have we been working on during 2020-2021 to deliver our local objectives?
+Recruited a Community Broadband Officer.
+Developed plans to deliver our strategy.

-- ✓ Recruited a Community Broadband Officer. - ✓ Developed plans to deliver our strategy. - ✓ Updated our wellbeing information bank with all the latest data.
+- ✓ Developed plans to deliver our strategy. - ✓ Updated our wellbeing information bank with all the latest data.
 Follow this link to see the latest data Wellbeing Information Bank Powys County Council - ✓ Secured grant funding to support our information sharing development.